husarion/rosbot-autonomy/README.md

 # rosbot-autonomy

-A step-by-step guide for the ROSbot 2R/PRO to map an unknown environment and navigate autonomously within it from RViz.
+A step-by-step guide for the ROSbot 2R/PRO to map an unknown environment and navigate autonomously within it from a web user interface powered by Foxglove.
 Works over the Internet thanks to Husarnet VPN

 You can test the robot's autonomy on two branches:

 - [**ros2router**](https://github.com/husarion/rosbot-autonomy/) (rviz2)
 - [**foxglove**](https://github.com/husarion/rosbot-autonomy/tree/foxglove)

-## Quick start
+## Quick start (Physical ROSbot)

 > [!NOTE]
 > To simplify the execution of this project, we are utilizing [just](https://github.com/casey/just).